Mission Space Lab

 Register your teams

-Mentors register their teams from 6 November 2023.
-Each mentor receives a unique link for each team they register, which they need for submitting the team’s finished program.
+Mentors can register their teams from 16 September 2024.
+Each mentor will receive a unique team ID for each team they register, which they need for submitting the team's finished program.

 Write and test your programs